-This quilt was a long time coming but I am thrilled with how it turned out, it is made up of nine Ribbon Star Blocks and I have fondly named this quilt the Lyla Mae Ribbon Star Quilt after two new baby girls in my family.
+This quilt was a long time coming but I am thrilled with how this baby quilt turned out, it is made up of nine Ribbon Star Blocks and I have fondly named this quilt the Ribbon Star Quilt after two new baby girls in my family.

 For each of the Ribbon Star blocks the fabric is placed so that it creates a secondary pattern, almost making it hard to see where one block starts and the other finishes.

 Ribbon Star Blocks are made up almost entirely of Half Square Triangles, that’s a lot of Half Square Triangles we need to make for this quilt, but don’t worry I have a super quick way to get them all done very quickly.
 I am going to show you a very cool technique that allows us to make 18 Half Square Triangles in one go!
 Yes, that’s right, 18 in one go!
 Check out my YouTube video to see how I do it.